syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Grid-Dependencies.md

 # Grid Dependencies

 ej.web.all.js is a bundle of all EssentialJavaScript controls.
-If you use ej.web.all.js in your application, you can leave this section or else you can try to render grid in your application using ej.grid.min.js file.
-You can refer the following frameworks and controls in your project.
+When you use ej.web.all.js in your application, you can leave this section or else you can try to render the grid in your application by using ej.grid.min.js file.
+You can refer to the following frameworks and controls in your project.

 _Table1: Grid Dependency_